rcarver/resque-lock-retry/README.markdown

 ### Locks

 Normally, locked jobs simply abort when a lock is encountered.
-If you'd like the job to try again when the lock is lifted, extend RetryOnLock.
+If you'd like the job to try again when the lock is lifted, extend `RetryOnLock`.

 For example: